 Hoof boots are particularly favored for horses that are kept barefoot.
 They offer a versatile alternative to permanent shoeing.

 They can be used for a wide range of activities, from trail riding and endurance racing to therapeutic purposes.
-The design of hoof boots includes features like shock absorption and water resistance.
+The design of hoof boots incorporates features such as shock absorption and water resistance.

 They are fitted to the hooves with closures such as Velcro straps, buckles, or dials, ensuring a secure and adjustable fit.